School-Based SLPs: A Language Processing Disorder - What It Is and How to Treat It

 Special Benefits of Attending

-Each participant will receive an extensive digital Language Processing Disorder handbook giving you access to countless strategies before, during and after the seminar.
+You will receive an extensive digital Language Processing Disorder resource handbook giving you access to countless strategies.
+The handbook includes:

 - Evidence-based strategies you can use immediately to assess and treat a Language Processing Disorder – whether you are providing in-person or online therapy